 Then, give the menu title a custom text and click Save Menu.

 On the front page, the currency switcher automatically shows in the order and design that you have set up in the currency manager tab.

 Go to WooCommerce > YayCurrency > Display Options and enable Show on Single Product Page.
 With this option, the currency switcher will show before the Add to cart button.

-At Switcher Customizer, you can also tweak your currency converter that is used on WooCommerce single product page and via shortcode.
+At Switcher Customizer, you can also tweak the WooCommerce currency converter used on single product page and used via shortcode.

 Here you can choose to:

-When you’re happy with the currency switcher preview, click Save changes.
+When you’re happy with the WooCommerce currency switcher preview, click Save changes.